inlined/blog/markdown/leadership.md

 I tell my stellar students that I give feedback for two kinds of people: those who need it and those who can handle it.

+Sometimes you can be extremely precise with your feedback, but it seems the mentee will do whatever they want anyway.
 If a mentee is having difficulties, focus on the minimum performance requirements.
 The little things will overload the mentee and detract from the critical knowledge and skills.
 On the other hand, when a mentee is excelling, they have an opportunity to get bored.
-In scuba, they may cause students to lose focus or distract the class with their board actions.
+In scuba, they may cause students to lose focus or distract the class with their bored actions.
 Give these high-performers more to work on to increase their cognitive load.
 You can give them more nuanced feedback or introduce new skills.
 Keep this feedback short and measured; it should keep them from being bored during